 It has been determined that the extent of the float repairs is such that they cannot be fully completed while the float is in service.
 On March 11, 2021, the float was removed from service and pushed to Bay Ship & Yacht for dry docking and repairs.
-Ferry Division is administering the dry dock repairs.
+The float was returned to service in June 2021.
+Ferry Division administered the dry dock repairs.

-Golden Gate Ferry Sausalito Landing Rehabilitation Environmental Mitigation Project, Contract No. 2015-FT-3.
+Golden Gate Ferry Sausalito Landing Rehabilitation Environmental Mitigation Project, Contract No. 2015-FT-2.
 On June 27, 2014, the Board of Directors, by Resolution No. 2014-058, approved two (2) actions relative to the establishment of a new capital project, Golden Gate Ferry Sausalito Landing Rehabilitation Environmental Mitigation Project, in the amount of \$100,000 and authorized the General Manager to execute an agreement with the State Coastal Conservancy (SCC), in the same amount to implement the mitigation.
 The mitigation will be included in the State Coastal Conservancy's Living Shorelines Project that involves the planting and monitoring of eelgrass beds in the Central San Francisco Bay.
 The agreement has been executed and the SCC is proceeding with implementing the mitigation.
 On April 13, 2017, the SCC submitted the Eelgrass Habitat Creation and Monitoring at the San Rafael Living Shorelines Site Report as required by the 2014 Cooperation Agreement between the District and the SCC.
 On December 13, 2017, the State Coastal Conservancy submitted the Annual Summary Reports for 2015 and 2016 as required by the Cooperation Agreement.
 On July 24, 2018, the SCC submitted the final Annual Summary Report for 2017.